pchiorean/Indentz/docs/README.md

 Resize the pages of the document based on the file name, page margins, or selected objects.

 * **PageSizeFromFilename** searches the file name for pairs of numbers like `000x000` (where `000` means a group of at least one digit, followed or not by decimals, and optionally by `mm` or `cm`).
 If only one pair is found, it will be the size of the page.
-If two are found (e.g. `000x000_000x000`), the larger pair will be the page size, the smaller pair the visible area size.
+If two are found (e.g. `000x000_000x000`), the larger pair will be the page size, the smaller pair the visible/safe area size.
 If followed by a one- or two-digit sequence, this is considered bleed.

   Example:
   > VYPE_FR_MentholBan_Sticker_Vitrine_Phrase_**1400x400_700x137_5**mm.indd

-* **PageSizeFromMargins** resizes each page to its edges.
+* **PageSizeFromMargins** resizes each page to its margins.

-* **PageSizeFromSelection** resizes the current page to the selected objects (similar to **Fit to Selected Art** in Illustrator).
+* **PageSizeFromSelection** resizes the current page to the selected objects (similar to **Artboards > Fit to Selected Art** in Illustrator).

 ### PageMarginsFromSelection

-* Sets the page margins to the selected objects.
+Sets the page margins to the selected objects.

 ### TextAutosize series